JCSS-PMC/PMC/part-01/principles-of-limit-state-design.md

     the undesired state is longer than specified

 c)  if exceedance is acceptable but the number of times that the
-    serveciability limit state is exceeded is larger than specified
+    serveciability limit state is exceeded is larger than &nbsp;&nbsp;&nbsp;&nbsp;specified

 d)  if a combination of the above criteria occur.